elunna/nerfhack-changelog/README.md

 **Fungus farm**
 * Ported from SLASH'EM
-* Features a collection of slimy and oozy monsters.
+* Features a collection of slimy and oozy monsters

 **Migo hive**
 * Ported from SLASH'EM